 In 2019, Meng was offered a hand-me-down space by the artist community, and Friends Indeed was born.
 Our first gallery location was founded as an absurdly small experimental vitrine featuring works for sale by leading local and international contemporary artists.
 The gallery borders San Francisco’s historic Chinatown and downtown Financial District, beneath a Philip Johnson designed building, overlooked by the three Corporate Goddesses.
 In Fall 2021, Friends Indeed expanded to a second location in Bayview.
 The new gallery is near to the ICA San Francisco where Meng is a founding partner.

-As a curator-led gallery, 99% of our artwork placements are with museums or collectors involved with institutions before or after they acquire work to support the longevity of the artists we champion.
-Relatedly, we believe in making the often opaque process of buying art approachable for our clients.
-We support conversations surrounding diaspora, mentorship for young artists, with an overall aim of fostering a healthy arts eco-system in the San Francisco art community.
+As a curator-led gallery, our artwork placements are primarily with museums, foundations or collectors involved with them to support the longevity of the artists we champion.
+Often times, we work with international curators to organize exhibitions, talks, and special projects.
+Our gallery-cum-institution reimagines the traditional framework of what a dexterous contemporary art space looks like; borrowing from both to meet the needs of artists today.
+We support emergent conversations of diaspora in today's hybrid and international canon, mentorship for young artists, with an overall aim of fostering a healthy and equitable arts eco-system in the San Francisco and global art dialogue.

-Friends Indeed Gallery is founded by curator-dealer Micki Meng with Eric Li and Nazlı Ercan.
+Friends Indeed Gallery is founded by Micki Meng with Eric Li and Nazlı Ercan.